 What Is A Bank Reconciliation?

 A bank reconciliation is a comparison of the transactions from a bank statement, and the ending bank account balance, to the ending cash balance in the general ledger.
-The reconciliation lists the differences between the bank and the general ledger
+Businesses will maintain a cash book to record both bank transactions as well as cash transactions.
+The cash column in the cash book shows the available cash while the bank column shows the cash at the bank.

 When is A Bank Reconciliation Prepared?